JoshuaRamos87/dictionary/README.md

-# discord dictionary bot
+# tagbot
 Simple discord bot that will give you definitions or synonyms of words based on input commands.
-Uses the free dictionary api you can find [here](https://dictionaryapi.dev/).
+Uses the free dictionary api you can find [here](https://dictionaryapi.dev/).<br />
+Other functionality includes:<br />
+Finding anime source by providing a URL of a screenshot from an anime.
+Uses this [npm module](https://www.npmjs.com/package/iqdb-client)<br />
+Finding the source of anime artwork by providing a URL of the anime artwork.
+Uses this [API](https://soruly.github.io/trace.moe-api/#/docs) <br />

+Use the $help for ways to trigger these actions.

 ## How to get started